Skip to Content

 Polymarket Resolution Status

 Polymarket is a prediction-market CLOB whose markets are graded by the UMA optimistic oracle , not by a sportsbook trading desk.
-When you read Polymarket odds through SharpAPI, the row may carry an extra field — polymarketResolution — that reflects where that market sits in the UMA resolution lifecycle.
+When you read Polymarket odds through SharpAPI, the row may carry an extra field — polymarket_resolution — that reflects where that market sits in the UMA resolution lifecycle.

 This field is Polymarket-only.
 Other sportsbook rows (Pinnacle, DraftKings, FanDuel, etc.) do not carry it because their upstream wire formats don’t emit an equivalent signal.
 See Pinnacle wire survey for the parallel investigation that concluded the same field cannot be delivered for traditional books.

-When the field appears
+When the field appearsPermalink for this section

-Market statepolymarketResolution
+Market statepolymarket_resolution

 Actively tradingomitted (field not present)